neuronic-games/levelfly/README.md

 ## Deploying Levelfly

-Levelfly is pre-configured to deploy to Docker Swarm using [Drone][drone].

-If you're a project collaborator, just push to the `main` or `staging` branches, and Drone will automatically deploy your code to the right server.
+The easiest way to deploy Levelfly is using the [`neuronicgames/levelfly` Docker image][docker-image].

+An example production `compose.yml` for Docker Swarm is available from [Co-op Cloud][coop-cloud-levelfly].

+Otherwise, you could make a production `docker-compose.yml` based on the existing development `docker-compose.yml` in this repo.

+### Updating

+The `neuronicgames/levelfly` Docker image is automatically updated using [Drone][drone] push to the `main` or `staging` branches of this repository.
 You can see the status of deployments here:

 <https://drone.neuronicgames.com/neuronic-games/levelfly>